1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 PAYMENT AND COLLECTION OF DATA

-7.1.
+8.1.
 At the time of purchase, the correct name, correct address and correct email address of the person, business or organisation buying any product or service must be provided to this website, but also PayPal and/or Stripe (depending on the payment method the customer had selected).
-All of this data including date and time of purchase will be visible to M.I.
-Publishing.
+THIS DATA INCLUDING DATE AND TIME OF PURCHASE WILL BE VISIBLE TO M.I.
+PUBLISHING.
 Under Irish tax rules, M.I.
 Publishing is required to store names and mailing addresses of all customers.
 Card data (card numbers, expiry dates and CSC/CVV codes) are not directly visible to M.I.
 Publishing unless an order has come in by post or email.
 M.I.
 Publishing aims never to share any data with anyone else, unless required to do so by law.
 M.I.
 Publishing may use contact details from time to time to communicate directly with the purchaser, for reasons including sending updated learning material, but in practice generally no communications are sent.

-7.2.
+8.2.
 The delivery of products is designed to be an instant transaction.
 When you pay the money, the product is then instantly sent to the email address provided.
-You will also then be directed to a specially created download page, where you may download your copy of the product.
+As a secondary measure to ensure product delivery, after purchase you will then be directed to a specially created download page, where you may download your copy of the product.

 TRANSFER OF LICENCE AND PRODUCT